Bilingual German Swiss Maturité

 Swiss Maturité, Bilingual German

-Students from the multilingual track in Lower Secondary follow on from the 11th grade, the first year which leads to the Bilingual German Swiss Maturity.
+Students from the multilingual track in Secondary I follow on from the year 11, the first year which leads to the Bilingual German Swiss Maturity.

 In M1, which is thus the second year of Higher Secondary, students keep their choice of specific option, their standard or higher level of Mathematics and their higher level of German.